Salman1205/Email-template-generator-app/README.md

    ```

    Follow the prompts to set up your project.
 Vercel will handle the rest, ensuring your app is live and accessible.

-## License

-This project is licensed under the MIT License.
-You can view the [LICENSE](../LICENSE) file for more details.

----

-Feel free to reach out if you have any questions or suggestions.
-Your feedback is always appreciated!

----

-This version of the README includes a detailed explanation of your code, tech stack, and provides a welcoming and professional tone.
-Let me know if there’s anything else you’d like to add!